 Food Stamps and States

-Each state has its own application for applying for food stamps, many being similar in guidelines whether applicants have jobs (unless medically or mentally unfit to work) and the possibility of losing all or some benefits should your household income increase.
+Each state has its own application for applying for food stamps, many being similar in guidelines whether applicants have jobs.
+There also exists the possibility of losing all or some benefits should your household income increase.

 You are also responsible for reporting honestly to the government these changes to your income and proof of employment.